BSB gets makeover with street art murals - The Scoop

 The design incorporates Brunei’s national flower, bunga Simpor in the background and Kg Ayer at the lower bottom part of the mural.

-Jawi calligraphy will also be added to the mural, Arif said.
+Jawi calligraphy will also be added to the mural, Ariff said.